Skip to Main Content

 Don’t want to run endless hard credit inquiries to find a credit card for fair credit?
 Use Bankrate’s CardMatch tool to prequalify for a card that fits your needs without affecting your credit score.

-• Make all of your credit card payments on time.
-The largest factor impacting your credit score is your payment history, accounting for 35 percent of your FICO score, so avoid late payments whenever possible.
+• Make all your credit card payments on time.
+The largest factor impacting your credit score is your payment history.
+This accounts for 35 percent of your FICO score, so avoid late payments whenever possible.
 If you accidentally miss a payment, try to pay it off before it becomes 30 days past due.
 Catching up quickly will keep your late payment from being reported to the three credit bureaus.

 • Keep your balances as low as possible.
-Your credit score is also largely based on your credit utilization — the amount of credit you’re using compared to the amount of credit available to you — as this makes up 30 percent of your FICO score.
+Your credit score is also largely based on your credit utilization rate — the amount of credit you’re using compared to the amount of credit available to you.
+This makes up 30 percent of your FICO score.
 By keeping your balances low or paying them off in full, you’ll decrease your credit utilization ratio and increase your credit score.

 • Increase your available credit.
 Believe it or not, you can boost your credit score by requesting a credit limit increase or applying for a new credit card.
 If you have more credit available to you — and if you avoid turning that new credit into new debt — your credit utilization ratio will go down and your credit score should go up.

 • Check your credit reports for errors.
-As of January 2021, over one third of Americans reported finding at least one error on their credit report according to a study from Consumer Reports — and inaccurate information could be dragging your credit score down.
+According to a 2024 report released by Consumer Reports and WorkMoney, 44 percent of Americans who checked their credit reports found at least one error.
+Inaccurate information could be dragging your credit score down.
 Check your Experian, Equifax and TransUnion credit reports regularly and dispute any errors you find.

 The bottom line